aaronpk/XRay/README.md

 }
 ```

-Other possible errors are listed below:
+Possible errors are listed below:

-* not_found: The URL provided was not found.
+* `not_found`: The URL provided was not found.
 (Returned 404 when fetching)
-* ssl_cert_error: There was an error validating the SSL certificate.
+* `ssl_cert_error`: There was an error validating the SSL certificate.
 This may happen if the SSL certificate has expired.
-* ssl_unsupported_cipher: The web server does not support any of the SSL ciphers known by the service.
+* `ssl_unsupported_cipher`: The web server does not support any of the SSL ciphers known by the service.
-* timeout: The service timed out trying to connect to the URL.
+* `timeout`: The service timed out trying to connect to the URL.
-* invalid_content: The content at the URL was not valid.
+* `invalid_content`: The content at the URL was not valid.
 For example, providing a URL to an image will return this error.
-* no_link_found: The target link was not found on the page.
+* `no_link_found`: The target link was not found on the page.
 When a target parameter is provided, this is the error that will be returned if the target could not be found on the page.
-* no_content: No usable content could be found at the given URL.
+* `no_content`: No usable content could be found at the given URL.
+* `unauthorized`: The URL returned HTTP 401 Unauthorized.
+* `forbidden`: The URL returned HTTP 403 Forbidden.

-## Response Format
+### Response Format

 ```json
 {